chakeson/Reading-order/reading-order/README.md

 - Add api hooking for books.tsx so it saves progress.

-- Fix Login and Sign up and similar routing.
-Consider modal instad of page.

 - Add progress-bar on navbar.

 - Siege of Terra page.